-- Instructional Rounds - Qualified Evaluator Academy training - Student Learning Objective training - Learning Leaders for Learning Schools - Arizona Department of Education hosted Educator Stakeholder Roundtables - Arizona Department of Education sponsored conferences - Title I/II Regional training opportunities - School climate (physical, social and emotional safety and health) - CPR certification requirement, as identified in state law - Supporting students with chronic health conditions, as identified in state law - Ensuring the level of support includes school staff to address children with special health care needs in preparing them to be ready to learn - Bullying prevention training - School safety policy recommendations for providing a safe learning environment - Suicide prevention training - Supporting LEAs in providing professional development for teachers regarding the emergency response plan and other prevention programs - Providing teachers with appropriate training for instruction in early childhood education, including the five essential domains of learning, standards, developmentally appropriate practice, on-going progress monitoring, and the formative assessment process - (iii) Increase the number of teachers and principals or other school leaders who are effective in improving student academic achievement in schools; and
+- Instructional Rounds - Qualified Evaluator Academy training - Student Learning Objective training - Learning Leaders for Learning Schools - Arizona Department of Education hosted Educator Stakeholder Roundtables - Arizona Department of Education sponsored conferences - Title I/II Regional training opportunities - School climate (physical, social and emotional safety and health) - CPR certification requirement, as identified in state law - Supporting students with chronic health conditions, as identified in state law - Ensuring the level of support includes school staff to address children with special health care needs in preparing them to be ready to learn. - Bullying prevention training - School safety policy recommendations for providing a safe learning environment - Suicide prevention training - Supporting LEAs in providing professional development for teachers regarding the emergency response plan and other prevention programs - Providing teachers with appropriate training for instruction in early childhood literacy.

+(iii) Increase the number of teachers and principals or other school leaders who are effective in improving student academic achievement in schools; and